Imrikmar66/framework/README.md

 ```php
 define('MODE_DEV', TRUE);
 ```
+### Modules
+You can add a new module by adding a folder structure in `Modules` folder like this :
+- Modules
+    - MYMODULE
+        - class
+        - controllers
+        - view
+        - routes.php

 ### Routes

-Same folder `Settings` contain the `routes` file.
+You can create routes in the `Settings/routes.php` or `Modules/MYMODULE/routes.php` files.
 You can define routes in this file with static method
 ```php
 Route::addRoute('RequestType', 'my/route', 'ControllerName');
 ```